Douglas Clague built Hutchison into one of the largest trading houses in Hong Kong.

 Pearce was killed in action during the Battle of Hong Kong in 1941, and Cassidy became the chairman of the firm.

 Clague joined the British Army and was stationed in Hong Kong during the Second World War.
-He was captured when the Japanese invaded, and held in a prisoner of war camp.
-With three others, including John Pearce (1918 – 2017), the son of Thomas Pearce, he made a daring escape into China.
+After the Japanese invasion he was captured and held in a prisoner of war camp.
+With three others, including John Pearce (1918 – 2017), the son of Thomas Ernest Pearce, he made a daring escape into China.
 There he joined, with Pearce, the British Army Aid Group, a MI9 unit assisting POWs to flee Japanese internment camps.

-By the end of the war Clague was a Colonel honoured with a Military Cross and a CBE.
+Clague ended the war as a Colonel honoured with a Military Cross and a CBE.
 He returned to Hong Kong in 1947 with a sterling reputation and an excellent network of acquaintances.

 Presumably aided by an introduction from John Pearce, Clague was appointed deputy to P S Cassidy.
 At the time John D Hutchison & Co focused on importing and exporting, and was dwarfed by the Hong Kong trading houses of Jardine Matheson and Wheelock Marden.